chenkuanliao/QuickShell/README.md

 ### Setting up your own environment
 All the personalized config files are in the `my_files` directory.

-Currently, QuickShell supports `zsh` and `bash`.
+Currently, QuickShell supports `zsh`, `csh`, and `bash`.
 The `my_files` directory consists of the following files
 - `.bashrc`
 - `.zshrc`
 - `.tmux.conf`
 - `.vimrc`
+- `.cshrc`
 - `helperTmux.txt`

-The first four files are just config files, and you can always replace them with your own personalized files
+The first five files are just config files, and you can always replace them with your own personalized files

 The `helperTmux.txt` file is a file I use to get informations about commands for Tmux.
-There is a function/alias called `htmux` in `bashrc` and `.zshrc` that uses this file to return the information.
+There is a function/alias called `htmux` in `.bashrc`, `.cshrc`, and `.zshrc` that uses this file to return the information.

 ## DEMO